spazzymoto/ablduck/Readme.md

 ## Description

 Generates documentation from OpenEdge classes & procedures.
-ABLDuck is based of the JSDuck documentation tool for JavaScript.
+ABLDuck is based of the JSDuck documentation tool for JavaScript (TM).

 ### Features
 * JavaDoc style comments